15 SMART Goals Examples for Kids

 I will create jars marked “spending”, “saving”, and “giving” and have my parents help me decide how much money to put in each jar every time I get my allowance for the next six months.

 S: This is very specific.
-The goal lists how the money will be separated, when money will be put into each jar, where the money will come from, and how the amount will be determined.
+The goal lists how the money will be separated, when it will be put into each jar, where it will come from, and how the amount will be determined.

 M: This goal becomes measurable once the amount of money is decided upon.
 A tally sheet can be used to make sure the determined amount is added each allowance day.